xuweiwu/RoboND-Rover-Project/writeup.md

 ```
 The function sets a value range for each channel of RGB individually to specify the yellow/gold color of rock samples.
 Those ranges are obtained through investigations of recorded example images of rock samples.

-The following two figures show the resulsts of the color selection with provided and recorded images, respectively.
+The following figures show the resulsts of the color selection with provided and recorded images.

 Provided image:

 ![alt text][image1]